2 minute inspiration

 Within moments a gentleman sat down behind me doused in cologne, the smell was so overpowering that I had to move.
 As I got up to leave I bumped into a a beautiful young mom holding a precious two-year-old.

 I smiled and said, “Hi, how are you, wished her well, went and found a different seat.

-The sermon was on the Good Samaritan and about how when we are called to help it’s inconvenient, it costs us time, energy, and money, often times were tired or hungry.
+The sermon was on the Good Samaritan and about how when we are called to help it’s inconvenient, it costs us time, energy, and money, often times we are tired or hungry.

 Our Pastor went on to share that although giving of ourselves to help another is costly, what we receive from it is so much greater because God pours out blessings on our obedient, compassionate giving.

 As I went to leave the sanctuary I bumped into that beautiful mom with her baby again.
-I said, “Hi, it’s good to see you again, I’m on prayer team is there anything you need prayer for?”
+I said, “Hi, it’s good to see you again.
+I’m on the prayer team is there anything you need prayer for?”

 She shook her head yes and said she needed a job.
-So in the hallway we joined hands, we asked the Lord to bless her with a job and for her to receive a miracle in her life.
+So in the hallway we joined hands asking the Lord to bless her with a job and for her to receive a miracle in her life.

 After we got done praying I asked her if she was a single mom.
 With heavy head she nodded yes.

-My heart filled with compassion and I felt the Holy Spirit nudge me to ask her if she wanted to go Christmas shopping and to meet me at Wal Mart.
+My heart filled with compassion and I felt the Holy Spirit nudge me to ask her to go Christmas shopping with me and to meet me at Wal Mart.

 I’ve done this in the past where I buy a gift card for someone in need and give them a hug and say God bless you and leave.
 But after our pastor’s sermon I was guided to shop with her, spend time with her and her baby and to hear her story.